Medical Justice is what appears to be a new organization whose aim is to “’prevent, deter and respond’ to frivolous malpractice lawsuits.”

 Medical Justice is “run by physicians for physicians.”
 They don’t exactly note this is a non-profit.
 So it is doctors trying to make a buck off other doctors by capitalizing on their fear of medical malpractice.

 On the Medical Justice website, they offer a slew of testimonials, the majority of which are just puff, vague, “hey, you are great” testimonials.
 Of the few “results” testimonials Medical Justice offers, all could be attributed to the work of the doctors’ medical malpractice lawyer whose job it is to defend these cases in the first place.
+(Three years later, Medical Justice was accused of making false testimonials.)

 If I’m wrong about this, Medical Justice let me know.
 And here is my challenge to you.
 Tell us exactly what your “results” have been.
 How many lawyers have you successfully brought claims against for filing frivolous lawsuits?
 How many actual claims have you brought?
 How many experts have you sued for standing up for patients?
 How many experts have you sued successfully?
-How many volunteer experts have acually provided testimony?
+How many volunteer experts have actually provided testimony?
 If I’m wrong, I’m wrong.
 But I doubt it.
 If you are a doctor reading this, please make sure you ask these questions before you give them a single penny.